**process fatigue_rainflow#

 load sequence of the next figure:

-for each elementary cycle detected by the multiaxial rainflow algorithm
+for each elementary cycle detected by the multi-axial rainflow algorithm

-, see multirange ), a number of cycle to failure
+(**process multirange, see multirange ), a number of cycle to failure

 \(N_{fi}\) is calculated using the Chaboche fatigue stress-based